-perfect agreement between the observed and the diagnosed tendencies all data points would be located on the black solid line through the origin with a slope of 1.
-The data exhibits scatter around this line and we consider the overall agreement to be reasonably good, in particular for the ridges.
-Note that a logarithmic scale is used for the ERA5 data (Figure 2a,b) to make visible the full distribution of the data.
+Figure 2 shows scatter plots of the observed and the diagnosed amplitude evolution of all data considered in the subsequent analysis.
+For a perfect agreement between the observed and the diagnosed tendencies all data points would be located on the black solid line through the origin with a slope of 1.
+The data exhibit scatter around this line, and we consider the overall agreement to be reasonably good, in particular for the ridges.
+Note that a logarithmic scale is used for the ERA5 data (Fig. 2a, b) to make visible the full distribution of the data.

 The actual linear fit to the data (black dashed line) exhibits an offset from the origin and a slope < 1.
-This reduced slope indicates that the diagnosed tendencies underestimate the absolute value of the observed tendency, i.e., both amplification and weakening of anomalies are underestimated.
+This reduced slope indicates that the diagnosed tendencies underestimate the absolute value of the observed tendency; i.e., both amplification and weakening of anomalies are underestimated.
 This underestimation is consistent with the fact that our diagnostic does not capture amplification by merging and weakening by splitting.
-Sensitivity tests have shown that increasingly more restrictive criteria for eliminating data due to differences between observed and diagnosed tendencies (by the n-IQR rule, see above) yield increasingly steeper (closer to 1) slopes of the linear fit in Figure 2 (not shown).
-Understanding that the elimination of data affects predominantly partial merging and splitting events, we have chosen our threshold n=1.5 in the subsection above to be less restrictive than a standard choice of n=3 to keep as many data points as possible in the ensuing analysis.
+Sensitivity tests have shown that increasingly more restrictive criteria for eliminating data due to differences between observed and diagnosed tendencies (by the n-IQR rule; see above) yield increasingly steeper (closer to 1) slopes of the linear fit in Fig. 2 (not shown).
+Understanding that the elimination of data affects predominantly partial merging and splitting events, we have chosen our threshold n = 1.5 in the subsection above to be less restrictive than a